Ian James Kidd

 Department of Philosophy

 I am a postdoctoral researcher at the Department of Philosophy at Durham University.
 My research encompasses epistemology, philosophy of science, philosophy of medicine, philosophy of religion, plus a few other things.
 In October 2013, I began a three year funded research project entitled Epistemic Humility, kindly funded by an Addison Wheeler Fellowship.
-Previously I was lecturer in philosophy of religion at the University of Leeds.

 I also work to improve the representation of women in the discipline of philosophy.
 I am founder and chair of the Durham Philosophy Diversity and Inclusion Group (DIG) and and am a Friend of the Society for Women in Philosophy (UK).